scarpent/ledgerbil/README.md

   * Sort a file by transaction date.

 I don't use many of ledger's features and options, so your mileage may vary for your own data.
-Please backup before trying, or make sure you're changes are committed to the source control system you certainly should be using.
+Please backup before trying, or make sure your changes are committed to the source control system you certainly should be using.